JasimJabri/utilityApp/README.md

 # Utility Management Application

-Manage all your utliity bills (currently only Telangana TSSPCDCL and HMWSSB included)
+Manage all your utliity bills (currently only Telangana TSSPDCL and HMWSSB included)

 ## Install the dependencies
 ```bash